Media Services v3 frequently asked questions

 How do I stream to Apple iOS devices?

 Make sure you have (format=m3u8-aapl) at the end of your path (after the /manifest portion of the URL) to tell the streaming origin server to return HTTP Live Streaming (HLS) content for consumption on Apple iOS native devices.
 For details, see Delivering content.

 How do I configure Media Reserved Units?

-For details, see Scale media processing with CLI.
+For details, see Scale media processing.

 What is the recommended method to process videos?